 The surface location for a relief well(s) is a function of seabed bottom and shallow hazard conditions, current, wind direction and wellbore access.
-The relief well surface locations for the MC 505-1 well would be drilled from an appropriately cleared-of-hazards surface location.
-Well site locations are below.
+The relief well surface locations for the well would be drilled from an appropriately cleared-of-hazards surface location.